sst/guide/_examples/how-to-use-mongodb-atlas-in-your-serverless-app.md

 lang: en
 index: 2
 type: database
-description: In this example we will look at how to use MongoDB Atlas in your serverless app on AWS using Serverless Stack (SST).
+description: In this example we will look at how to use MongoDB Atlas in your serverless app on AWS using SST.
 We'll be using the Api construct to create a simple API that gets a list of users.
 short_desc: Using MongoDB Atlas in a serverless API.
 repo: rest-api-mongodb
 ref: how-to-use-mongodb-in-your-serverless-app